Velko/8-bit-CPU/README.md

 Muxed control lines
 -------------------

-A great way to save bits in Control EEPROMs is to add demultiplexers, that activates just a single line from several.
+A great way to save bits in Control EEPROMs is to add demultiplexers, which activates just a single line from several.
 For example, by using 74*138 demultiplexer one can expand 3 bits to 7 control lines (technically - to 8, but you need to reserve one as "unused").
 Currently there are 2 demultiplexers used - for OUT and for LOAD lines.
 For OUT it also prevents "invalid" conditions, such as multiple modules trying to output value on the bus.

-While, in theory, there might be need to load same value into multiple modules simultaineously, I've not yet encountered one, and I happy to live with that limitation.
+While, in theory, there might be need to load same value into multiple modules simultaneously, I've not yet encountered one, and I happy to live with that limitation.